-Even if you are granted probation, you are still required to serve a 10-day jail sentence.
-If you drove the vehicle in a way that made it a “deadly weapon,” you’ll receive an additional penalty prohibiting good time credit in prison (which is considered for early release) until half of your sentence has been satisfied.
+Even if you are granted probation for a DWI Third Offense conviction, you will be required to serve a 10 day jail sentence.
+If you were driving the vehicle in a manner that made it a “deadly weapon”, you will receive an additional penalty prohibiting good time credit in prison until half of your sentence has been satisfied.

-However, if you were convicted of DWI prior to January 1, 1984, it cannot be used for enhancement purposes when the sentence resulted in probation and the probation was never revoked.
+However, if you were convicted of a DWI prior to January 1, 1984, it cannot be used for enhancement purposes where the sentence resulted in probation that was never revoked.

 The judgement must have a proper voluntary waiver of jury trail in order to be used to enhance a DWI to a felony DWI.
 For a potential felony case or for any DWI and DWI escalation charge or conviction, working with a DWI attorney can help you better understand your rights, position, and any potential defense while you are being prosecuted for a DWI Second or DWI Third.